 Russia is seeking to get Belarus into the war in Ukraine, with a view to absorb it and deprive of sovereignty.

-On June 23, Russian Defense Minister Sergei Shoigu called for an enhanced joint defense of Russia and Belarus, including single regional air defense system.
+On June 23, Russian Defense Minister Sergei Shoigu called for an enhanced joint defense of Russia and Belarus, including a single regional air defense system.
 That initiative aimes at confronting the U.S. and our allies, with Russia getting access to NATO borders.

 Against this backdrop, Belarus opens its reserves of military equipment.
 It might be used to help the Russian occupation troops in the Donetsk and Lugansk regions.
 The Kremlin seeks to use the Belarusian military assets for the war in Ukraine, to compensate for losses of Russian troops.